 - 298,077 – Total Professionally Active Nurses

 Despite these numbers, The Florida Center of Nursing reports a shortage of an estimated 12,493 RN positions in the state.
-Further, the Bureau of Labor Statistics projects a 16% growth rate between 2014 and 2024, “... much faster than the average for all occupations.”
+Further, the Bureau of Labor Statistics projects a 16% growth rate in recent years, “... much faster than the average for all occupations.”
 It has been suggested that Florida is experiencing a nursing crisis.
 There may very well be a correlation between understaffed hospitals and nursing errors.

 Examples of Nursing Errors Leading to Patient Injuries and Deaths